IOS: Notification Center

-Before iOS 5, notifications were delivered in a modal window and couldn't be viewed after being dismissed.
+Before iOS 5, notifications were delivered in a modal window and could not be viewed after being dismissed.
 In iOS 5, Apple introduced Notification Center, which allows users to view a history of notifications.
 The user can tap a notification to open its corresponding app, or clear it.
 Notifications are now delivered in banners that appear briefly at the top of the screen.
 If a user taps a received notification, the application that sent the notification will be opened.
 Users can also choose to view notifications in modal alert windows by adjusting the application's notification settings.
 Introduced with iOS 8, widgets are now accessible through the Notification Center, defined by 3rd parties.

 When an app sends a notification while closed, a red badge appears on its icon.
 This badge tells the user, at a glance, how many notifications that app has sent.
 Opening the app clears the badge.